AdamWroblewski/Chess/README.md

 ## Usage

 After the page loads, a checkerboard is displayed.
-To move a pawn, click on it, then choose one of the possible squares on the board and click on it. to start a new game refresh the page.
+To move a pawn, click on it, then choose one of the possible squares on the board and click on it. to start a new game just click the "New game" button.